 Tab General Instructions In the column labeled "Line Item Category," list the various project expenses using the drop-down menu provided.
 Sources & Uses In each of the following columns to the right, and under "Fund Source", insert the name of the funding entity and then below the respective amounts allocated to each line item.
-A second page is provided if your project has more than five (5) funding sources.
-Make sure that both the person preparing the application and the agency's authorized signatory sign this section once printed in hard copy format.
+Please indicate seperatley if there is a deadline for use of these funds.
+Make sure that both the person preparing the application and the agency's authorized signatory sign this section in blue ink once printed in hard copy format.
 Priority Alignment Using the drop-down menus provided, answer each area shaded in green.
 Provide a brief but succinct narrative in the grey space provided that explains how your agency will measure its impact on the City's Key Intended Outcomes selected.
 Run spellcheck before finalizing your narrative.
 Affidavit 1 Review and provide signatures requested.
 Affidavit 2 Review and provide signatures requested.
 Affidavit 3 Review and provide signatures requested.